epoch8/datapipe/README.md

 # Datapipe

-`datapipe` is a real-time, incremental ETL library for Python with record-level dependency tracking.
+[Datapipe](https://datapipe.dev/) is a real-time, incremental ETL library for Python with record-level dependency tracking.

 The library is designed for describing data processing pipelines and is capable of tracking dependencies for each record in the pipeline.
 This ensures that